 Call for Papers

-This track includes academic works that explore cultural, political, social, and intellectual exchanges between Africa, Latin America, and the Caribbean, and especially, the reciprocal influences and mutual extensions that the ideas and intellectual movements developed in some of these regions have had on the thought and culture of the others.
+This track includes academic works that examine cultural, political, social, and intellectual exchanges between Africa, Latin America, and the Caribbean, with particular emphasis on the reciprocal influences and mutual extensions through which ideas and intellectual movements developed in one region have shaped the thought and culture of the others.
+Special attention is given to the historical and enduring legacies of slavery and the transatlantic slave trade as central forces structuring these exchanges between Africa and the Americas.

 Africa and LAC Comparative Studies